 Everything has an impact and which is best for you will depend on many factors like cost, practicalities and recycling or other facilities wherever you are based.

 Aluminium and glass are extremely resource intensive to produce and must be infinitely reused or recycled to compensate for this.
 If you don’t have decent recycling or reuse facilities accessible, these are not a good choice.

 Aluminium is a very lightweight material so has a lower carbon footprint when transported, but aluminium cans are often not returned to the supplier for reuse in the same way as glass, therefore correct separation and recycling is essential.

 Paper is often more resource intensive to produce than single-use plastic but unlike plastic, it breaks down naturally if it finds its way into natural environments.
 Switching from single-use plastic bags to single-use paper bags is often not advocated by organisations like UNEP as their research shows that the environmental impact of a paper bag is (on average) around 4 x worse than a single-use plastic bag.

 Paper is often bleached which uses significant amounts of chemicals, if using paper products try to stick with more natural colours

-If you opt to stick with single-use plastic products, aim for PET products, which are most easily recycled and be sure to separate these correctly.
+If you opt to stick with single-use plastic products, aim for products made from PET resin or HDPE resin, which are most likely to be recycled, and be sure to separate these correctly.
 If you don’t have plastics recycling facilities locally, this is not a good choice for you.

 Greener Guest’s sustainability policy includes information on our ways of working, how we expect to work with suppliers, health and safety in the work place, bribery and corruption, payments, gifts and hospitality, political donations and due diligence and risks.
 You can find the policy here.